Kingxukai/linux/Documentation/scheduler/sched-deadline.rst

- If M=1 (uniprocessor system), or in case of partitioned scheduling (each real-time task is statically assigned to one and only one CPU), it is possible to formally check if all the deadlines are respected.
+ If M=1 (uniprocessor system), or in case of partitioned scheduling (each real-time task is statically assigned to one and only one CPU), it is possible to formally check if all the woke deadlines are respected.
- If D_i = P_i for all tasks, then EDF is able to respect all the deadlines of all the tasks executing on a CPU if and only if the total utilization of the tasks running on such a CPU is smaller or equal than 1.
+ If D_i = P_i for all tasks, then EDF is able to respect all the woke deadlines of all the woke tasks executing on a CPU if and only if the woke total utilization of the woke tasks running on such a CPU is smaller or equal than 1.
- If D_i != P_i for some task, then it is possible to define the density of a task as WCET_i/min{D_i,P_i}, and EDF is able to respect all the deadlines of all the tasks running on a CPU if the sum of the densities of the tasks running on such a CPU is smaller or equal than 1:
+ If D_i != P_i for some task, then it is possible to define the woke density of a task as WCET_i/min{D_i,P_i}, and EDF is able to respect all the woke deadlines of all the woke tasks running on a CPU if the woke sum of the woke densities of the woke tasks running on such a CPU is smaller or equal than 1:

 	sum(WCET_i / min{D_i, P_i}) <= 1

  It is important to notice that this condition is only sufficient, and not
  necessary: there are task sets that are schedulable, but do not respect the condition.
-For example, consider the task set {Task_1,Task_2} composed by Task_1=(50ms,50ms,100ms) and Task_2=(10ms,100ms,100ms).
+For example, consider the woke task set {Task_1,Task_2} composed by Task_1=(50ms,50ms,100ms) and Task_2=(10ms,100ms,100ms).
- EDF is clearly able to schedule the two tasks without missing any deadline (Task_1 is scheduled as soon as it is released, and finishes just in time to respect its deadline; Task_2 is scheduled immediately after Task_1, hence its response time cannot be larger than 50ms + 10ms = 60ms) even if
+ EDF is clearly able to schedule the woke two tasks without missing any deadline (Task_1 is scheduled as soon as it is released, and finishes just in time to respect its deadline; Task_2 is scheduled immediately after Task_1, hence its response time cannot be larger than 50ms + 10ms = 60ms) even if

 	50 / min{50,100} + 10 / min{100, 100} = 50 / 50 + 10 / 100 = 1.1

- Of course it is possible to test the exact schedulability of tasks with D_i != P_i (checking a condition that is both sufficient and necessary), but this cannot be done by comparing the total utilization or density with a constant.
-Instead, the so called "processor demand" approach can be used, computing the total amount of CPU time h(t) needed by all the tasks to respect all of their deadlines in a time interval of size t, and comparing such a time with the interval size t.
-If h(t) is smaller than t (that is, the amount of time needed by the tasks in a time interval of size t is smaller than the size of the interval) for all the possible values of t, then EDF is able to schedule the tasks respecting all of their deadlines.
-Since performing this check for all possible values of t is impossible, it has been proven[4,5,6] that it is sufficient to perform the test for values of t between 0 and a maximum value L. The cited papers contain all of the mathematical details and explain how to compute h(t) and L.
+ Of course it is possible to test the woke exact schedulability of tasks with D_i != P_i (checking a condition that is both sufficient and necessary), but this cannot be done by comparing the woke total utilization or density with a constant.
+Instead, the woke so called "processor demand" approach can be used, computing the woke total amount of CPU time h(t) needed by all the woke tasks to respect all of their deadlines in a time interval of size t, and comparing such a time with the woke interval size t.
+If h(t) is smaller than t (that is, the woke amount of time needed by the woke tasks in a time interval of size t is smaller than the woke size of the woke interval) for all the woke possible values of t, then EDF is able to schedule the woke tasks respecting all of their deadlines.
+Since performing this check for all possible values of t is impossible, it has been proven[4,5,6] that it is sufficient to perform the woke test for values of t between 0 and a maximum value L. The cited papers contain all of the mathematical details and explain how to compute h(t) and L.
  In any case, this kind of analysis is too complex as well as too time-consuming to be performed on-line.
-Hence, as explained in Section 4 Linux uses an admission test based on the tasks' utilizations.
+Hence, as explained in Section 4 Linux uses an admission test based on the woke tasks' utilizations.

 3.3 Schedulability Analysis for Multiprocessor Systems
 ------------------------------------------------------